ShivamDh/ShivamDh.github.io/README.md

 # My Website

 Hi!
-My website location has recently changed, it is now located at https://shivamdh.github.io/ [[link]](https://shivamdh.github.io/).
-Have a look at it!
+Welcome to my personal website's repository.
+My website has been deployed and can be visited at https://shivamdh.github.io/

 ## How the website was made
-I created the website using a multitude of languages and frameworks including **HTML**, **CSS**, **JavaScript**, and **React.js**.
+I created the website using a multitude of languages and frameworks including **HTML**, **SASS/CSS**, **JavaScript**, and **React.js**.

-React.js renders a single page website running client-side, however Github Pages did not allow for this.
-As a result **Gatsby.js** was used to render a static webpage made from React and allow to be published on Github Pages.
+React allows fast and client-side renderings for single-page applcations, along with seamless integration of third party libraries and features.
+This website also utilizes React-Bootstrap, Material-UI and a SASS plugin to add features and styling over the top.

 ## My experience
-My previous experience with React and JavaScript comes from my involvement in an Engineering Design Team at my university, having undertaken some independent projects upon my own time, and having utilized these languages and frameworks during my first coop/internship
+My previous experience with React and JavaScript comes from my first internship in the summer of 2017.
+I was working as a Web Applications
+Developer and used React and Redux to build large scale web applications.
+Furthermore, I have also been involved in an Engineering Design
+Team at my university and undertaken some independent projects upon my own time to learn more about web development.